There were supposed to be enough guns there to start a war – at least 16 firearms, ammunition and 15 swords.

-But yesterday the police had mud on their faces when it was revealed in court that those firearms were pellet guns, the type used by children to hunt birds.
+But on Monday the police had mud on their faces when it was revealed in court that those firearms were pellet guns, the type used by children to hunt birds.

 Outside the Germiston Magistrate’s Court, two families cried.